 Premium vinyl fences are safe for the environment.
-They contain no toxins that will pollute the atmosphere or seep into the ground, and also do not require the regular upkeep with staining or painting that wooden fences often require.
+They contain no toxins that will pollute the atmosphere or seep into the ground, and also do not require the regular upkeep of staining or painting that wooden fences often require.
 Our premium vinyl fences also have smooth, non-porous surfaces that make it safer for children and animals to avoid such things as nails and splinters.

 Your vinyl fence can typically be cleaned with a garden hose.
-For more difficult stains a mild cleaning solution is recommended.
-For more information about care and maintenance click here.
+For more difficult stains, a mild cleaning solution is recommended.
+For more information about care and maintenance, click here.

 Our full height fences use a post and collar style of installation.
 With installation of the shorter fences, the PVC posts are cemented into the ground.
 Post caps are attached after the fence is installed.
 Fences are best installed at least 2″ above ground level to reduce the effect of frost heaves.
 See the installation section for more details.

-Crude oil, natural gas and salt are the main raw materials used in the production of Poly Vinyl Chloride.
+Crude oil, natural gas, and salt are the main raw materials used in the production of Poly Vinyl Chloride.
 PVC resin is the main ingredient in a vinyl fence profile compound.
 Resin manufacturers offer multiple grades designed for different applications.
 Premium vinyl fencing uses only high quality manufactured resin.
 To create a product that has aesthetic appeal, impact resistance, and long-term durability, controlled quantities of specialized components are added.
-Everlast vinyl fencing closely monitors the supply of additives used ensuring extruded product integrity and performance.
+Everlast Vinyl Fencing closely monitors the supply of additives used, ensuring extruded product integrity and performance.